GANGANI/toporesolve/README.md

 # Using Windows?
 Read this.

-I use a Windows 11 PC, however, throughout this project, I found the powershell extremely difficult to use for testing these tools, mostly because a lot of them were created with Linux or Mac users in mind.
-To make like easier for you as a Windows users, I recommend the following steps:
+If you use a Windows 11 PC, you might find PowerShell challenging for testing tools, especially since many were developed with Linux or Mac users in mind.
+To make things easier, here’s what I recommend for Windows users:

-1. Install Windows Subsystem for Linux (WSL) via Powershell (ensure you open as Admin)
+1. Install Windows Subsystem for Linux (WSL).
+Open PowerShell as an Administrator and run the following command:
 ```powershell
 wsl --install
 ```

-2. Install a Linux distribution: installing WSL may also install Ubuntu but if not, you can open the Microsoft store app and search for WSL.
-You will find a bunch of linux distributions.
-I use Ubuntu.
-Debian is another option.
+2. Install a Linux distribution: Installing WSL often comes with Ubuntu pre-installed.
+If it doesn’t, open the Microsoft Store app and search for "WSL."
+You’ll find several Linux distributions available.
+Recommend Ubuntu (widely used, great for beginners).
+Alternative: Debian or other distributions of your choice.

-3. Set up the linux distribution.
-You will need to create a username and password (make sure to save or memorize these).
+3. Set up the Linux distribution: After installation, open the Linux distribution (e.g., Ubuntu) and set it up by creating a username and password.
+Make sure to save or memorize these credentials.

-4. Now you have an Ubuntu terminal that you can run linux commands in.
+4. You now have access to a full Ubuntu terminal within Windows, where you can run Linux commands seamlessly.

-5. To access Windows files from Ubuntu, do this via the **/mnt/c** directory like this:
+5. To work with files on your Windows filesystem via the Ubuntu terminal, navigate to the **/mnt/c** directory:
 ```bash
 cd /mnt/c/Users/YourWindowsUsername/WindowsFolder/filename.txt
 ```
+Replace `YourWindowsUsername` and `WindowsFolder` with your actual username and folder path.

 All the tools and commands below were run using Ubuntu terminal via WSL, except when explicitly stated otherwise.

 # Datasets (Gold standards)
 [data](data/gold_standards)

-There are 3 in total, one for GPE, LOC, and FAC entities.
-The ambiguous toponyms were manually geocoded using Google, Geonames, or OpenStreetMap.
-They were randomly scraped from local news sites in all 50 states.
-They are all made of 100 objects, 2 from each US state.

-Each JSONL file is designed to provide both the geolocation information of various entities and the context in which these entities are mentioned.
-- Gold standard files are in the format: `*.TOPO_2023-06-07T160700Z.jsonl` where TOPO = GPE or LOC or FAC

-- Each line (i.e., each JSON object) represents a geographical entity and its context.
+This directory contains three datasets, each focusing on a specific entity type: GPE (Geopolitical Entities), LOC (Locations), and FAC (Facilities).
+Ambiguous toponyms were manually geocoded using Google, GeoNames, or OpenStreetMap.
+These datasets aim to provide geolocation information and contextual usage of various entities.

+## Overview of Files

+- Total Datasets: 3
+- File Naming Convention: *.TOPO_2024_05_21T134100Z.jsonl.
+TOPO Indicates the entity type (GPE, LOC, or FAC).
+- Structure: Each file contains 102 JSON objects, with 2 objects from each U.S. state, randomly scraped from local news websites.

+## Data Structure
+Each line (JSON object) contains the following fields:
-- Each entry has `lat_long` field with latitude and longitude values, indicating the geographic location related to the entry.
+- `lat_long`: Latitude and longitude values of the geographic location.

-- The `entity` field represents a geographic entity (like "Newfane" or "Pennsylvania"), and the `entity_label` field contains a label for this entity, such as "GPE" (Geopolitical Entity).
+- `entity`: The name of the geographic entity (e.g., "Newfane" or "Pennsylvania").

-- The `context` field contains contextual information where the entity is mentioned.
-This includes the sentences (`sents`) where the entity is mentioned.
+- `entity_label`: The entity type (e.g., "GPE" for Geopolitical Entity).
-- Other Information:
+- `context`:
+  - `sents`: Sentences containing mentions of the entity, providing context.

+Additional metadata:
-    - The `link` field provides a URL to the source of the information.
+- `link`: URL of the source material.
+- `title`: Title of the source document.
-    - The `title` field contains the title of the source material.
+- `published`: Publication date of the source material.
-    - Additional fields like published, `link_extracted_from`, and `media_dets` provide more context about the source, such as the publishing date, where the link was extracted from, and details about the media outlet.
+- `link_extracted_from`: Where the link was sourced (e.g., a news website).
+- `media_dets`: Details about the media outlet (e.g., name, type).

 # State-of-the-Art Geoparsers